LiisaLeit/Exploration-Puzzle-Game/README.md

 To create this project, we used Blender for house modeling and Godot for implementing the gameplay.

 ## Launching
-1. Download and unzip the project
+1. Download and unzip the project from https://drive.google.com/drive/folders/14sl_zu2RkUCiX9332F3h2N2bVUnAhGog?usp=sharing
-2. Unzip the application.zip file
-3. Run CGProject.exe file in application folder
+2. Run CGproject.exe file

 ## Initial progress (14.11.2023)
 At this project stage, we decided on the final result of our project and created a pretty detailed plan of what would occur in the game.